Bury Grammar School has a structure which, we believe, represents the best of all worlds.

 There are in effect five small schools within one big School at BGS, which means we know every child well.
 At the same time, each child benefits from the fact that we have so many expert teachers on site, with many of them teaching in more than one area of the School.

 Every pupil feels at home in their own area of school, but also has access to all our facilities on our 45 acre estate.

 We are serious about having high academic standards, encouraging our pupils to aspire to top careers and university courses, and our curriculum is broad but also unapologetically academic.
 The three sciences, separate modern languages, the arts and creative subjects, the humanities, the social and political sciences, physical education - all these subjects are integral to the liberal education we offer.

 At the same time, our extra-curricular activities are in many ways what makes Bury Grammar School the extraordinary school it is.

 The Telegraph evaluated all the UK's independent schools by analysing their exam results and fee levels.
 We are pleased that they identified BGS as a 'high results, low fees' school as we take our commitment to providing the highest quality education very seriously and are always mindful that our parents make sacrifices to send their children here.

 Our commitment to quality and affordability further reinforces our absolute conviction that it is important to make every day at school count.
 Education only happens once and we want pupils to have superb experiences with us.

 Both historic and modern

-Bury Grammar School is 450 years old.
+Bury Grammar School is over 450 years old.
 We are immensely proud of our historic roots but we also firmly have our eyes on the future.
 We seek to offer a progressive, forward-thinking education for the world of tomorrow in which we expect our pupils to thrive.